Alfred Lion: Career

 What became known as the "hard bop" style would predominate in Blue Note's output during the 1950s and 1960s.
 Musicians such as Art Blakey and Horace Silver among others epitomised this style.
-In the mid-1950s, however, Blue Note was a struggling label, hit by the record industry's changeover to the 12" LP format, but the popularity of the organ/soul jazz craze, driven by the innovative work of Jimmy Smith, ensured that the label survived.
+In the mid-1950s, however, Blue Note was a struggling label, hit by the record industry's changeover to the 12-inch LP format, but the popularity of the organ/soul jazz craze, driven by the innovative work of Jimmy Smith, ensured that the label survived.
 Ike Quebec, who was for much of the 1950s working outside of jazz and battling a heroin addiction, returned to Blue Note in 1959 as both a recording artist and as an employee, working in artists and repertoire (A&R) to help the label identify new talent and shape the content of LP releases.

 Three significant elements make Blue Note releases stand out: the work of recording engineer Rudy Van Gelder, the photographs of Francis Wolff and the cover designs principally by Reid Miles.
 Lion and Wolff were also respected by musicians for their straight dealing and for "hanging out" in the jazz scene.

 Blue Note also recorded avant-garde musicians like Andrew Hill and Cecil Taylor.
 Indeed, it was Lion's discovery of Hill, which he would later cite, along with his earlier involvement with Thelonious Monk and their fellow pianist Herbie Nichols, as having given him particular pleasure during his career.

 Duke Pearson, who Lion hired to do A&R work after Quebec's death in 1963, helped to ensure that the label's roster remained fresh as a whole.
 In fact the popularity that Horace Silver's Song for My Father and Lee Morgan's The Sidewinder enjoyed resulted in Lion being pressured by his distributors into producing more hits.